-Here’s what you need to know before choosing your dependency status.
+Here’s what you need to know before choosing your dependency status on the FAFSA:

 Your dependency status can affect how much aid you receive.
 The government assumes that dependent students have the support of their parents.
-Because of that, dependent students are sometimes expected to cover more of their school’s cost, while independent students might get more aid and grants.
+Because of this, dependent students and their families are sometimes expected to cover more of their school’s cost, while independent students might get more aid and grants.

 Your status also changes how you complete the financial aid application.
 Depending on whether you complete the FAFSA as an independent or dependent student, you will be asked to provide different information.

 If you’re a dependent student, for example, you will need to include information about your parent or guardian’s financial situation.
 Providing that information doesn’t mean your family has to pay for your schooling; the government asks for it to get a better idea of your available resources.